RafaFT/100-days-of-code/r1-log.md

 * Created the methods necessary for any querying combinations for the workdays database (year, month, both and with order)
 * The (future) new bcb-api-service now access the workdays api by an environment varible defined in the app.yaml file, instead of a global variable defined directly on the file

+### R1D99 - 2019/10/31

+* Removed the "extra" functions necessary to query the workdays collection (by year, month, or both), and now use only one function for the job.
+The function create and updates the query by the query parameters given.
+This is "cleaner" than using 3 or 4 differente functions.
+* Removed the order parameter, since it's overhead and overkill...
+I don't need this option
+* Request to insert of a new workday now must originte from the same google cloud project (id) as the workdays api